JuniorDesign/gt-scribe/README.md

 - App is not confirmed WCAG 2.0 compliant.
 - App is not fully responsive.
 - App is not on the cloud and can only be run locally.
-- you should also include here any functionality you promised the customer but which is missing in the release
+- **In order to allow student access, the application must be migrated to the cloud.**

 ## Installation Guide: